patzly/grocy-android/app/src/main/assets/README.md

 - shorter tags & ids for master edit
 - edit product from product overview
 - id naming convention: "frame_back_..." to "frame_..._back" + close + linear_app_bar_..._default to linear_..._app_bar_default
+- consume & purchase: when entering letters of a product name, all product names containing these letters should appear

 ILLUSTRATIONS